How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Unfortunately, you’re not going to find any traditional wooden houses from the Edo or Meiji era.
 Earthquakes, fires, and war did away with all of that.
 Everything you see is post-World War II, including the famous Senso-ji Temple, which was rebuilt after the war.

-Things to See and Do in Asakusa
+Things to Do in Asakusa

 Senso-ji Temple – This is a terrific temple.
 You’ll get some fabulous shots here.
 Try going at night when the temple is all lit up.